Jason Varitek: 1997–2004

 Varitek returned to the Red Sox lineup full-time in the 2002 season.
 The return did not go smoothly, however, as Varitek struggled to find himself at the plate.
 Despite not reaching his full offensive potential, pitchers and coaches alike began to notice how much Varitek's preparation and knowledge of the game was helping the pitchers.
 His study habits and extra hours of work with pitchers would soon become his defining attribute.
 Varitek and the Red Sox entered the 2003 season with a renewed fire to reach the playoffs after missing in the previous three years.
 Varitek instantly became a leader in the clubhouse which management tried to portray as working class, featuring new faces such as Kevin Millar, David Ortiz, Bill Mueller, and Todd Walker along with original players Trot Nixon and Lou Merloni.
 The 2003 season was Varitek's best to date and he earned his first All-Star selection after the fans voted him in with the All-Star Final Vote.
 He was hitting .296 with 15 home runs and 51 RBI going into the All-Star break and finished the season off with a solid .273 average, 25 home runs and 85 RBI, all career highs.
 The Red Sox earned a Wild Card berth and their first playoff appearance since 1999, before losing the 2003 ALCS to the Yankees.

 In 2004, Varitek compiled a career-high .296 batting average with 18 home runs and 73 RBI.
 During a nationally televised game on July 24, Varitek shoved his glove into the face of the Yankees' Alex Rodriguez after Rodriguez was hit by a pitch and gestured towards pitcher Bronson Arroyo, causing a bench-clearing brawl.
-Though he was ejected (along with Rodriguez) from the game following the incident, the Red Sox, spurred on by the fight, came from behind to win 11–10.
+Though he was ejected (along with Rodriguez) from the game, the Red Sox, spurred on by the fight, came back to win 11–10.
 It is also sometimes regarded as the turning point in the Red Sox' season, as they posted MLB's best record after the melee.
 Boston culminated the season with its first World Series championship in 86 years, after being the first MLB team to overcome a three games to none deficit, doing so in the ALCS against the Yankees.
-Varitek went 3-for-4 in the crucial Game 6 (the "Bloody Sock game" of the ALCS which Boston won 4-2.
+Varitek went 3-for-4 in the crucial Game 6 (the "Bloody Sock game" of the ALCS which Boston won 4-2).